 At a Glance

+200km above the Arctic Circle, adventure awaits in the heart of Lapland.
 Uncover the natural wonders of Europe's last remaining wilderness above the Arctic Circle in Sweden, where nature reigns supreme and the landscape is magical.
 Immerse in the history of Sami culture, marvel at the majestic display of the Aurora Borealis and indulge in several thrilling winter adventures in the raw and untamed nature of the Arctic.
-Dwell on the island of Muonionalusta at Rajamaa as your main base across 8 days.
+Dwell on the island of Muonionalusta at Rajamaa as your main base across eight days.

-The magic begins on the remote island of Muonionalusta in Sweden, at your home in Rajamaa, and your base for adventures over the next 8 days.
-Immerse in one of the most spectacular untamed wilderness areas Europe has to offer, learning about the Sámi culture and connecting with nature.
-Your first day, journey by snowshoeing into the wintry landscapes and ...
+The magic begins on the remote island of Muonionalusta in Sweden, at your home in Rajamaa, and your base for adventures over the next eight days.
+Immerse in one of the most spectacular untamed wilderness areas Europe has to offer, learning about the Sámi culture and connecting with ...

 Trip Highlights